API Reference

 Attempt 5+: +900s delay (15 minutes)

-After max retries (default: 5), failed items are removed from the sync queue.
-The location data is not deleted — it stays in the locations table and can still be exported.
+By default, failed items are permanently deleted from the sync queue after 5 failed send attempts.
+Enable Retry Failed Uploads in advanced settings to keep retrying indefinitely.
+Either way, the location data itself is never deleted - it stays in the locations table and can still be exported.

 Network Requirements